yorek/hyde/_posts/2018/2018-04-15-custom-type-handling.md

 ![](/public/images/2018-04-15/image-03.png)

-Well, in this situation the automatic mapping of Dapper.NET is pretty useless since it will try to map a string (the Roles column) to a `Roles` object and, of course, if you try to execute even a simple query that involves the Roles object, like:
+Well, in this situation the automatic mapping of Dapper is pretty useless since it will try to map a string (the Roles column) to a `Roles` object and, of course, if you try to execute even a simple query that involves the `Roles` object, like:

 ```
 SELECT Id, FirstName, LastName, Roles FROM dbo.Users WHERE Id = 1